Look at Homes in Person

 Once you have been pre-approved and found a trusted agent, the exciting part of the home-buying journey begins - looking at homes in person!

-Your agent will send you homes that match your search criteria, and if you come across a property that interests you, simply provide the address and your availability, and they will schedule a showing and accompany you to the property.
+Your agent will send you homes that match your search criteria, and if you come across a property that interests you, simply provide the address and your availability, and your agent will schedule a showing and accompany you to the property.
 It's worth noting that your agent can show you any home, regardless of which company has it listed for sale.

 In the current competitive real estate market, it's crucial to schedule a showing as soon as possible once you find a home that meets your criteria, as it may not be available for long.
 We recommend that buyers take a few moments to review the property on Google Maps and familiarize themselves with the surroundings before scheduling an appointment to view the home in person.